songhee-cho/Euron-AI-2021/preview/week1.md

   - CNN(Convoutional Neural Networks) have become an important tool for obj recognition.
     - large scale visual recognition challenge: deeper networks / NEC-UIUC → SuperVision → GoogLeNet, VGG → MSRA
   - CNNs were not invented overnight.
-    - 1998: transistors
+    - CNN for recognizing digits(LeCun, 1998): transistors
-    - 2012: transistors, GPUs
+    - AlexNet(Krizhevsky, 2012): transistors, GPUs / increased computer availability, labeled datasets was comparatively enough
   - The quest for visual intelligence goes far beyond obj recognition.
     - computer vision models that see(understand) a scene like human visual system.
     - it's far to develop network models to understand complex images.

 ### **3. Summary(알게 된 내용 요약) 🧠**

-알게 된 내용을 짧게 요약하여 정리해주세요.
+- HW availablity(computational ability from GPUs, etc) and labeled data in computer vision are super-important in computer vision.
+- It's still hard to understand complex images using computer vision.

 ### **4. 질문 🤔**